fommil/fpmortals/manuscript/complete.md

 A> `contramap` and `xmap`.
 A>
-A> However, since we don't need anything else that the invariants provide A> (and it's a lot of boilerplate for a textbook), we just implement the A> bare minimum on the typeclasses themselves.
+A> However, since we don't need anything else that the invariants provide A> (and it is a lot of boilerplate for a textbook), we just implement the A> bare minimum on the typeclasses themselves.
 The invariant instance A> [could be generated automatically](https://github.com/mpilquist/simulacrum/issues/85).